 You can find dried wakame in most Asian/Chinese/Japanese grocery stores or perhaps even in the Asian section at the supermarket.
 Salted wakame is stocked in the refrigerated section and dried wakame is at the dried pantry aisle.
 You can also find it online at Amazon and other online retail sites.
-Salted wakame will be in the refrigerated section.
+It may be packaged as long or short strips.

 Fresh wakame may be difficult to find outside of Japan but it is kept in the refrigerated section.

 Check the label when buying wakame.
 You can find dried and salted wakame imported from Japan.

 Store opened or unopened dried wakame in your pantry or anywhere with low humidity.
 Make sure to properly seal opened packets of wakame.
 You can also store rehydrated wakame in the fridge.

 Store salted or fresh wakame in the refrigerator.
 While salted wakame has a longer expiration date, consume fresh wakame within a few days.

 Depending on the dish, you may be able to replace wakame with other types of seaweed.

 A study on obese mice found that fucoxanthin, a compound present in wakame may promote weight loss and prevent diabetes by promoting fat burning within the fat cells.

 Iodine is essential to thyroid function and the production of thyroid hormones, which help support growth, metabolism, protein synthesis, and cell repair.
 It’s one of the highest foods containing iodine, and consuming wakame can prevent hypothyroidism, a condition triggered by iodine deficiency.